Set§

 new Set(): Set

-Invoking the constructor without arguments creates a new empty Set
+Invoking the constructor without arguments creates a new empty Set.

 new Set(x: T): Set[T]

-to the constructor will create a new Set
+Giving a value x to the constructor will create a new Set containing just

 that value.

-new Set(Array[T]): Set[T]
+return new Set(42);new Set(Array[T]): Set[T]

-, deduplicated as necessary.
+of the Array, deduplicated as necessary.

-return new Set([ 42, 'hello', 47, 'hello' ]);
+return new Set([ 42, 'hello', 47, 'hello' ]);@deserialize§

 Set.deserialize(xs: Array): Set

-with the content of the given Array
+Creates a new Set with the content of the given Array xs, deduplicated as

 necessary.

-return Set.deserialize([ 42, 'hello', 47, 'hello' ]);
+return Set.deserialize([ 42, 'hello', 47, 'hello' ]);Value Manipulation§

 #add§